 The National Theatre School of Ireland-Gaiety School of Acting specializes in conservatory acting.
 This program appeals primarily to those students who are ready for the challenge of adapting to an entirely new academic culture that requires significant independent work.

 Dublin will also be your classroom.
-Take in an Irish play at Abbey Theatre, the country’s national theater.
+Take in an Irish play at Abbey Theatre, the country’s national theatre.
 Learn about Dublin’s history by exploring Dublin Castle which was built in 1204.
 Visit Trinity College Dublin to see The 7th Century Book of Kells, a masterful example of an illuminated manuscript, that is housed in its own climate controlled archive in the university’s old library.
 Welcome to study abroad!

 Enrolling directly in an Irish institution through IES Abroad provides you with a chance to sample the local academic culture while still benefiting from the support of IES Abroad housing and staff.